pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_use_system_wide_pkgs` Use python system-wide packages.
 Defaults to "false".
 * `pulp_remote_user_environ_name` Optional.
 Set the `REMOTE_USER_ENVIRON_NAME` setting for Pulp.
   This variable will be set as the value of `CONTENT_HOST` as the base path to build content URLs.
-* `pulp_api_bind` Interface and Port where Pulp Content `gunicorn` service will listen.
-Defaults to '127.0.0.1:24817'.
-This variable is the value used to render the `pulpcore-api.service.j2` template passing to the `--bind` parameter of the `gunicorn` service.
-* `pulp_api_workers`: Number of Pulp Content `gunicorn` processes for handling requests.
-Defaults to 1.
-  Used to render the `pulpcore-api.servie.j2` template, passing to the `--workers` parameter of the gunicorn service.
 * `pulp_settings`: A nested dictionary that is used to add custom values to the user's `setting.py`, which will override any default values set by pulpcore.
 The keys of this dictionary are variable names, and the values should be expressed using the [Dynaconf syntax](